ibexa/documentation-user/docs/getting_started/discover_ui.md

 The first screen that you see after logging in is **Dashboard**.
 It is default dashboard and contains following blocks:

 - **Recent activity** - a list of last activities (maximum 10), including timestamp, user data and activity type.
-Available filters are: User(s), Activity type (create, update, publish, delete, hide , show) and Activity area (product, content).
+Available filters are: User(s), Activity type (create, update, publish, delete, hide, show) and Activity area (product, content).

 - **Quick actions** - displays most popular/used actions and shortcuts, for example, **Create content**.

 - **Review queue** - a list of Content items which user or User group can review.